Ha-Tek/Python-projects/README.md

 - The integer program contains 5082 variables, 9493 constraints, and 1 objective function (when n=22)

-# 2. The Nelder-Mead Algorithm simplex steps for the optimal completion of incomplete PCMs
+# 2. The Nelder-Mead Algorithm simplex steps for the optimal completion of incomplete pairwise comparison matrices
 Consider the incomplete PCM $\mathbf{\hat{A}}$ with {\color{red}two unknowns} $(x_1,x_2)=\mathbf{x}$:
 $$\mathbf{\hat{A}(x)} =
 \begin{pmatrix}